ralitong/acme-metric-hub/README.md

 ### Simulating an outlier server
 To test if the metric server can detect an outlier server.
-Eexcute `make run-unusual-server` to send outlier report to metric server.
+Eexcute `make run-unusual-server` to send an outlier report to the metric server.

     ubuntu@vanillaubuntu:~/acme-metric-hub$ make run-unusual-server
     bash start_unusual_acme_server.sh